 A road trip in Namibia is one of the best ways to experience the vastness of this beautiful and peaceful arid landscape.
-We have a say in Namibia that you only cry twice…when you arrive in Namibia and when you leave Namibia.
-The wide open spaces where less than 2.5 million people live can sometimes be overwhelming at first but it does not take long before the mesmerising beauty of the land grows on you and you wish that your “going nowhere slowly” may never end.
-As a Namibian myself, I have traveled many times to every corner of this part of the continent which have been rated the safest country in Africa.
+We have a saying in Namibia that you only cry twice…when you arrive in Namibia and when you leave Namibia.
+The wide-open spaces where less than 2.5 million people live can sometimes be overwhelming at first but it does not take long before the mesmerizing beauty of the land grows on you and you wish that your “going nowhere slowly” may never end.
+As a Namibian myself, I have travelled many times to every corner of this part of the continent which has been rated the safest country in Africa.
 There are however a few things that nobody tells you when doing a road trip to Namibia which may make a huge difference to your overall experience.

-If you go with your own car make sure that it has recently been serviced and are in tip top condition!
+If you go in your own car make sure that it has recently been serviced and are in tip-top condition!

 Tyres and spare wheel

 Most of the roads you are going to travel on will be gravel roads.
 Standard tyres are not suited for gravel roads, especially if they are low profile.
 The lower the profile of your tyres, the less capable the vehicle is of navigating, so keep this in mind before your trip.
 You should have at least one spare tyre ready to rumble and should you have to replace it during your trip, always repair the flat one at the first opportunity.
 Last but not least, make sure you have all the proper tools you need to change a flat tyre, in your trunk.

 Another word to the wise: Take along a spare set of keys in case they get locked inside the car or get lost in the desert.

 You’ll probably start your trip with a planned route but be sure to take an old-style printed map of Namibia for backup just in case you end up in a remote area where modern navigation tools don’t work.